+Can you fail a drug test due to CBD?
 It’s possible, but not for CBD itself.
 It is the addition of less than 0.3 percent THC in many CBD products that may potentially result in a failed test.
-You could be living your healthiest, sober life, supplementing your routine with CBD, and flunk a drug test due to the minor inclusion of THC.
 However unreasonable it may be, CBD users should be aware of this fact, especially CBD-using job seekers.

 What to Expect

 The most common drug test is a 10-panel urine test that exposes the recent use of the 10 most used illicit drugs.
 Marijuana is now legal in 16 states yet remains federally illegal.
 THC still falls under this category on a 10-panel screen.
 Strangely, if you didn’t already have THC in your system, you could dab right before this type of urine test and most likely wouldn’t fail.
 Urine tests look for byproducts of a broken down, metabolized drug, not drugs circulating in the system at the moment of the test.

 According to an article in Medical News Daily, THC detection times from marijuana use are as follows:

 - 5 to 7 days for moderate use (4 times per week)

 - 10 to 15 days for daily use

 The official cutoff to trigger a positive result is 50 nanograms per milliliter of THC, a threshold set by the federal government.
 Depending on a person’s body weight, diet, CBD use (dosage and duration), and how they metabolize cannabinoids, THC is detectable in as little as 4 to 6 days.
 All these immeasurable factors mean it is impossible to say how much CBD it takes before reaching the threshold, so it may be best to postpone CBD use prior to drug testing.

 The same applies to other cannabinoid products such as CBG or CBN.
 Just like CBD, these products often contain trace amounts of THC.